MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 ### Remarks

-A type `const_iterator` cannot be used to modify the value of an element.
+A type `const_iterator` can't be used to modify the value of an element.

 ### Example